 This post may contain affiliate links.
 Please see my disclosure policy for details.

 If you’re like me, your pets have full or almost full access to your house.
 I even jokingly say that the sofa we bought when we first moved to the new place (3 years ago already!!) was a purchase for them, not us!
 And, almost daily, I get asked what fabrics are best for pet friendly homes.
 Below, I’ve created a brief review of the types of fabrics that are best for you and your pets.
-Stay tuned for the second part of this topic to be posted later this week: the worst fabrics to use with pets.
+Don’t forget to check out this other blog post with the worst fabrics to use with dogs or cats.

 One quick reminder, each home and space are different!
 Each pet, each breed, each living situation, different seasons, different environments, etc., so while these are the best fabrics overall for pet friendly spaces, things may be slightly different for your own living situation.
-If you aren’t sure which is best for you or if you’d like some guidance, feel free to click here to schedule a virtual coffee chat or a virtual consultation with me!
+If you aren’t sure which is best for you or if you’d like some guidance, let’s set up a virtual consultation and chat!

 High Performance Crypton/Commercial Fabrics